stesua/energy-monitor/README.md

 ??? https://www.elocal.it/Soluzione.php?Usare-la-seriale-RS485-su-Raspberry-PI-3B

-should be recognized already?
-[    9.754441] usbcore: registered new interface driver ch341
-[    9.754579] usbserial: USB Serial support registered for ch341-uart
-[    9.754801] ch341 1-1.5:1.0: ch341-uart converter detected
-[    9.758079] usb 1-1.5: ch341-uart converter now attached to ttyUSB0

 ## TODO
-- Add system service like https://github.com/fargiolas/we515mqtt/blob/master/we515mqtt.service
 - add measure of active and reactive energy
 - refactor energy measure into main since in general with different power meter or power sensor you can collect different measurement
-  - BREAKING CHANGE!
+  - BREAKING CHANGE! (preserve data by backup and restore smartly)
 - add raspberry metrics, like cpu usage, memory, temperature ...
-- complete backup
 - move backup into cloud
-- export data
+- export data for analytics and ML purpose
-- complete dashboard
 - compute price by interpolating energy and price at a given time
-- try increase timeout -> check results!
-- persist logging
 - investigate on performance
-- investigate on frequent backup
 - create terraform resource for azure (then gcs and aws)
-- influx db backup rotation
 - monitor raspberry pi metrics with influxdb + telegraf https://randomnerdtutorials.com/monitor-raspberry-pi-influxdb-telegraf/
 - check influxdb memory usage
   - try increase swap memory: https://pimylifeup.com/raspberry-pi-swap-file/
+- install script should restart docker to make new file available there as well
+- install script should install all requirements pip, python3.9, docker, envsubst ...
+- analyze collection errors due to
+  - raise NoResponseError("No communication with the instrument (no answer)")